 MOD APT/4202A13/1

-RESOLUTION 50 (REV. DUBAI, 2012)
+RESOLUTION 50 (REV. HAMMAMET, 2016)

 Cybersecurity

-(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012)
+(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)

-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Hammamet, 2016),

 recalling

-a) Resolution 130 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the role of ITU in building confidence and security in the use of information and communication technologies (ICT);
+a) Resolution 130 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the role of ITU in building confidence and security in the use of information and communication technologies (ICT);

-b) Resolution 174 (Guadalajara, 2010) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues relating to the risk of illicit use of ICT;

-c) Resolution 179 (Guadalajara, 2010) of the Plenipotentiary Conference, on ITU's role in child online protection;

-d) Resolution 181 (Guadalajara, 2010) of the Plenipotentiary Conference, on definitions and terminology relating to building confidence and security in the use of ICT;
+b) Resolution 181 (Guadalajara, 2010) of the Plenipotentiary Conference, on definitions and terminology relating to building confidence and security in the use of ICT;

-e) Resolutions 55/63 and 56/121 of the United Nations General Assembly, which established the legal framework on countering the criminal misuse of information technologies;

-f) Resolution 57/239 of the United Nations General Assembly, on the creation of a global culture of cybersecurity;

-g) Resolution 58/199 of the United Nations General Assembly, on the creation of a global culture of cybersecurity and the protection of essential information infrastructures;
+c) Relevant resolutions of the United Nations General Assembly, including Resolution 57/239, Resolution 58/199 and Resolution 64/211, on the creation of a global culture of cybersecurity and the protection of essential information infrastructures;

-h) Resolution 41/65 of the United Nations General Assembly, on principles relating to remote sensing of the Earth from outer space;

-i) Resolution 45 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC);
+d) Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;

-j) Resolution 52 (Rev. Dubai, 2012) of this assembly, on countering and combating spam;
+e) Resolution 52 (Rev. Dubai, 2012) of this assembly, on countering and combating spam;

-k) Resolution 58 (Rev. Dubai, 2012) of this assembly, on encouraging the creation of national computer incident response teams, particularly in developing countries1,
+f) Resolution 58 (Rev. Dubai, 2012) of this assembly, on encouraging the creation of national computer incident response teams, particularly in developing countries1,

 considering

-a) the crucial importance of ICT infrastructure to practically all forms of social and economic activity;
+a) the crucial importance of ICT infrastructure and their applications to practically all forms of social and economic activity including new development such as the Fourth Industrial Revolution (FIR) and internet of things;

-b) that the legacy public switched telephone network (PSTN) has a level of inherent security properties because of its hierarchical structure and built-in management systems;

-c) that IP networks provide reduced separation between user components and network components if adequate care is not taken in the security design and management;

-d) that the converged legacy networks and IP networks are therefore potentially more vulnerable to intrusion if adequate care is not taken in the security design and management of such networks;

-e) that there are cyberincidents caused by cyberattacks, for example malicious or thrill-seeker intrusions using malware (such as worms and viruses), distributed by various methods, for example distribution by web and bot-infected computers;
+b) that the number of cyberthreats and cyberattacks is growing, as well as our dependence on the Internet and other networks that are essential for accessing services and information;

+c) that cybersecurity is a cross cutting issue, and that the cybersecurity landscape is complex and dispersed, with many different stakeholders at the national, regional and global levels with responsibility for identifying, examining and responding to issues related to building confidence and security in the use of ICTs;

+d) that the ITU Telecommunication Standardization Sector (ITU-T) has adopted around 300 standards relating to building confidence and security in the use of ICTs;

+e) the final report on Question 22-1/1 (Securing information and communication networks: Best practices for developing a culture of cybersecurity) of the ITU Telecommunication Development Sector (ITU-D);

+f) that standardization work on security issues related to Internet of Things (IoT) and Smart Cities and Communities (SCC) applications that has impact on safety of internet users;

-f) that in order to protect global telecommunication/ICT infrastructures from the threats and challenges of the evolving cybersecurity landscape, coordinated national, regional and international action is required to protect from and respond to various forms of impairing events;
+g) that in order to protect global telecommunication/ICT infrastructures from the threats and challenges of the evolving cybersecurity landscape, coordinated national, regional and international action is required for prevention, preparation, response and recovery from security incidents, and that the ITU-T has a role to play in this regard, within its mandate and competencies;

+h) dynamic nature of global economy where supply of electronic and computing equipment constituting of vendor ecosystem is largely dispersed and critical in managing cyber security threats;

+i) the work undertaken and ongoing in the ITU, including ITU-T Study Group 17, ITU-D Study Group 2 and under the Dubai Action Plan adopted by WTDC (Dubai, 2014);

-g) that the ITU Telecommunication Standardization Sector (ITU-T) has a role to play within its mandate and competencies in considering f),
+j) that the ITU Telecommunication Standardization Sector (ITU-T) has a role to play within its mandate and competencies in building confidence and security in the use of ICTs and considering g),

 considering further